 Rafi's first song was in Punjabi for the film 'Gul Baloch'.
 In 1945, he made his Hindi film debut with Gaon ki Gori.

-In 1944 Mohammed Rafi moved to Mumbai where music composer Naushad gave him his first Bollywood break in 'Pehle Aap'(1944).
+Music composer Naushad gave him a Bollywood break in 'Pehle Aap'.
 Naushad also gave Rafi a chance to sing in a chorus of the song sung by the legendary K.L Saigal- 'Mere Sapnon Ki Rani' of the film 'Shahjahan' (1946).
 Rafi achieved early success with 'Tera Khilona Toota Balak' in the film 'Anmol Ghadi'.

 O.P Nayyar employed Rafi for a majority of his songs in the 1950's and 1960's.
-Rafi expended most of his energy on live music shows in the 1970's.
+Rafi performed mainly in live music shows in the 1970's.
 The live shows were huge hits.